 For individuals, you would probably use a simple buy of a call or put option.

 Let’s say you think BTC is going higher due to the halving, which looks like it will occur in May.
 But you think it could start moving in the next couple of months in anticipation.

 And let’s say that BTC is trading around $8800 USD.

-One approach would be to simply go to a crypto exchange like Bitvo and buy your BTC with cash and hold onto it in your wallet.
-This is a pretty straightforward transaction since there is no margin trading on a Canadian crypto exchange as of today.
+One approach would be to simply go to a crypto exchange like Bitvo and buy your BTC with cash or QCAD and hold onto it in your wallet.
+You could also trade the halving using a catalyst type trade.
+These are pretty straightforward transactions since there is no margin trading on a Canadian crypto exchange as of today.

 Another approach would be to buy a call option.

 So hypothetically, you could buy a March 27, 2020, BTC call with a strike price of $10,000.
 The premium might be around $800 per contract.
 So your break-even would be the strike, plus your premium or $10,000 + $800 or $10,800.

 This means that unless BTC closes above $10,800 at expiry on March 27, 2020, you will have a maximum loss of $800 or the premium you paid.